 Adult women of all ages are encouraged to perform breast self-exams once a month.
 Not all providers have the same recommendations about performing breast self-exams.
 But Sommer explained, “The providers at Marshfield Clinic Health System feel that it is important to teach patients how to do self-exams and what to look for.”

 Performing regular self-exams can help you become familiar with how your breasts look and feel.
-So if you notice something is different or doesn’t feel right, you can have a clinical breast exam done to catch anything sooner than you would if you wait for regular checkups.
+So if you notice something is different or doesn’t feel right, you can have a mammogram done to catch anything sooner than you would if you wait for regular checkups.

+A self-exam or clinical breast exam should not replace a mammogram.
 Mammograms are the most reliable way to detect breast cancer and you should follow your doctor’s screening recommendations.
-However, some breast cancers are found by self-exam rather than by mammography.
+However, some breast cancers may first be found by self-exam rather than by mammography.

 Self-exams help you become familiar with how your breasts look and feel so you can let your health care provider know about any changes as soon as you notice them.